x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/journaling/journaling.md

 ### Journal reports and IRM-protected messages

 When implementing journaling, you must consider journaling reports and IRM-protected messages.
-IRM-protected messages will affect the search and discovery capabilities of third-party archiving systems that don't have RMS support built-in.
+IRM-protected messages will affect the search and discovery capabilities of third-party archiving systems that don't have RMS support built in.
 In Microsoft 365 or Office 365, you can configure Journal Report Decryption to save a clear-text copy of the message in a journal report.
-The messages and attachments are decrypted if the encryption orginates from the organization.
+The messages and attachments are decrypted if the encryption originates from the organization.
 (Journaling does not decrypt on items that are encrypted by external organizations.)

 To enable journal report decryption for the Exchange Online organization, open a Powershell session and run the following command.
 ```powershell